So what did this “proof” consist of?

 - Naik is lying

 - Naik is an idiot

-What About Naik then … is he just a harmless crank?
+What About Naik, is he just a harmless crank?

-He is in fact not just a kook, he is also a very dangerous violent individual.
-Not only does he promote daft claims, but he also promotes intolerance, violence and murder.
+He is in fact not just a nut, he is also a very dangerous violent individual.
+Not only does he promote silly claims, he also promotes intolerance, violence and murder.

 - He promotes the idea that ex-muslims who criticise islam should be murdered

 - He supports terrorism and openly endorsed Osama Bin laden – for this reason he has been banned from entering the UK and Canada

 He merits attention, not because he promotes daft claims (most beliefs do that), but because he promotes ideas that if embraced cause real harm, and for that reason he deserves the spotlight.
 His ideas should be ridiculed and mocked, and he should also be revealed as the violent thug that he really is.